 Now that I’ve started making lunches for my daughter, I see the dilemma parents face.
 You can get all the lunch ideas in the world but that doesn’t mean your child will eat it.
 I see how easy it is to pack only what your kid is likely to eat.

 So far the only main entree my preschooler will eat is an everything bagel with cream cheese.
 She did such a good job eating the first time I sent it that the teacher made a point to say I had a “good eater” and described how she attacked the bagel.

 Do I continue to only make that for her?

 Yes and no. I think it’s important to provide kids with foods they like but it’s also important to expose them to a variety.
-So last week it was bagels with cream cheese and this week it will be turkey.
-I’ll make sure there are plenty of sides she likes such as fruit, whole grain crackers, cheese and veggies for dipping.
+So last week it was bagels with cream cheese and this week it will be a turkey sandwich.
+I’ll make sure there are plenty of sides she likes such as fruit, whole-grain crackers, cheese, and veggies for dipping.